stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 different now.
 This section will be about fusion, but before we start talking about it, we need to define what “fusion” is.

-For the purposes of this tutorial, fusion is a technique that allows to avoid constructing intermediate results (such as lists, vectors, arrays…) when chaining operations (functions).
-Allocating intermediate results may really suck out power from your program, fusion can be a very nice optimization technique.
+For the purposes of this tutorial, **fusion is a technique that allows to avoid constructing intermediate results** (such as lists, vectors, arrays…) when chaining operations (functions).
+Allocating intermediate results may really suck out power from your program, so fusion can be a very nice optimization technique.

 To demonstrate benefits of fusion it's enough to start with a simple